joelparkerhenderson/statement-of-work/README.md

 Explain relevant terminology.
 Provide any reference wordbooks, glossaries, dictionaries, etc.

-Include any intialisms, acronyms, and specialized wording revelant to the work, the organization, and the industry.
+Include any initialisms, abbreviations, acronyms, and specialized wording relevant to the work, the organization, and the industry.

 We recommend creating a file named "wordbook" that contains this information, then continuously improving this file.